 #7 Increased dependency in host communities

-Another concerning negative impact of volunteer tourism is dependency.
+Another one of the most concerning problems with volunteer tourism is dependency.

 Volunteer tourists often perform jobs that locals could do.
 As a result, this invokes dependency for host communities, whereby they begin to rely on the performance of volunteers.